vishalchovatiya/CPP_Templates/Understanding l-value, r-value, l-value reference, r-value reference.md

 ### Intro
-- While i was introducing myself with C++.
-Most of the time i was struck by compiler saying this is l-value & that is r-value kind of things.
-I was unable to uderstand util i have googled a bit for the same.
+- While I was introducing myself with C++.
+Most of the time I was struck by compiler saying this is l-value & that is r-value kind of things.
+I was unable to understand until i have googled a bit for the same.
-- This is my habit to preserve the knowledge in term of article.
-So here is bit about things i have learned so far.
+- This is my habit to preserve knowledge in term of an article.
+So here is a bit about things I have learned so far.
-- There is always one thought in my mind before learning anything new: "why i need that?"
-So lets start with it.
+- There is always one thought in my mind before learning anything new: "why I need that?"
+So let's start with it.
 ### Why we need l-value & r-value kind of jargons?
-- If you are using C++ prior to C++11 then you dont need this jargons to write code.
+- If you are using C++ prior to C++11 then you don't need these jargons to write code.
 But yes it is still useful to understand compilation errors.
-- Compiler sees things by expression & to evaluate expression it identify operand & operation.
+- The compiler sees things by expression & to evaluate expression it identify operand & operation.
 Let's understand this by example:
 ```
 int a = 5;
 ```
 - Here compiler identifies `a` & `5` as operand & `=`(assignment) as operation.
-Further more compiler devides operand in subcatagory named as rvalues, lvalues, xvalues, glvalues, and prvalues to distinguish between them.
-These different value tells compiler about source of information, destination to store result, scope of information, etc.
+Furthermore, compiler divides operand in subcategory named as rvalues, lvalues, xvalues, glvalues, and prvalues to distinguish between them.
+This different value tells the compiler about the source of information, destination to store the result, the scope of information, etc.
-- In above expression `a` is l-value as it indicates destination memory where r-value i.e. `5` will be stored.
+- In the above expression `a` is l-value as it indicates destination memory where r-value i.e. `5` will be stored.
 - When you compile & see above statement in assembly, it would probably look like :
 ```...
 movl    $5, -4(%ebp)
 ...
 ```
 - Here, `(%ebp)` is current frame pointer which pull down by `4` bytes which indicates space allocated by compiler for variable `a` in stack.
 And `movl` instruction store `5` to that memory location directly.
-- This is straight forward as long as we are using premitive data types like int, dobule, char, etc. So compiler will store raw value directly instruction code itself like in our case its `$5`.
+- This is straight forward as long as we are using primitive data types like int, double, char, etc. So compiler will store raw value directly instruction code itself like in our case its `$5`.
 After the execution of that instruction, `$5` is not used, so it has expression scope, in other word it is temporary.
-- But when we use class & struct which are user defined type, things get bit complex & compiler introduce temporary object instead of directly storing value in instruction code itself.
+- But when we use class & struct which are the user-defined type, things get bit complex & compiler introduce temporary object instead of directly storing the value in instruction code itself.

-Bottom Line: we need this kind of jargons to understand compilation error & to see thing from compilers perspective.
-And yes! if you are using C++11 or above it, you need to understand this jargons to write robust, fast & optimize code.
+Bottom Line: we need this kind of jargons to understand compilation error & to see thing from a compilers perspective.
+And yes! if you are using C++11 or above it, you need to understand these jargons to write robust, fast & optimize code.
 ### What are l-value & r-value?
-- l-value & r-value is compiler identifiers to evalute expression.
+- l-value & r-value is compiler identifiers to evaluate expression.
 - Any compiler identifier which points-to/represent memory location is l-value.
-- Any compiler identifier which represent data value on right hand side of an assignment operator(=) is r-value. .
+- Any compiler identifier which represents data value on the right-hand side of an assignment operator(=) is R-value. .

 > **Examples of l-value**